-Democratic leadership, or participative leadership, is a leadership style that places high value on group participation and collaboration.
-Furthermore, the thoughts, beliefs, and opinions of individuals led by a democratic leader heavily influence the organizational decision making process.
-This makes participants feel valued, heard, recognized, and acknowledged for their contributions.
+Democratic leadership, or participative leadership, is a style of leadership that places high value on group participation and collaboration.
+Furthermore, the thoughts, beliefs, and opinions of individuals led by a democratic leader heavily influence the organizational decision-making process.
+This makes participants feel important, valued, heard, recognized, and acknowledged for their contributions.

 It’s one of the best leadership styles to use because it creates emotional fulfillment in those being led.
-Executives who use the democratic leadership style boost morale, spark inspiration, and stimulate creativity.
-In a group setting, motivating followers in this manner creates productive, innovative, impact-driven teams.
+Executives who use the democratic management style boost morale, increase productivity, spark inspiration, and stimulate creativity.
+In a group setting, motivating followers in this manner creates innovative, impact-driven teams.
 As a result, they produce positive outcomes and fulfill the business’s top objectives.

 What is the Democratic Leadership Style?